 - Prospective Freshman Nursing majors must have completed high school biology/lab and chemistry/lab, in which they attained minimum grades of "B" or better.

-- Students are required to have a minimum SAT score of 1050 in Critical Reading and math only (with a minimum verbal/critical reading score of 500) or equivalent ACT scores; and rank in the top 25 percent of their class.
+- Students are required to have a minimum SAT score of 1130 in Evidence-Based Reading and Writing (EBRW) and Math.
+With a minimum EBRW score of 550 or equivalent ACT scores; and rank in the top 25 percent of their class.
 If the high school does not rank, overall GPA and course selection will be substituted.

 - Students who are admissible may be placed on a wait-list depending on space availability.